Gastronomo22/CellAgent-implementation/README.md

 - **Memory Control**: Passes contextual code between steps to maintain consistency.
 - **Tool Retriever**: Supplies brief documentation about available tools to help the Executor make informed decisions.

+---

+## Example Usage

+The file `annotate_pbmc.py` contains a minimal working example that demonstrates how to use the pipeline on a real dataset (`pbmc.h5ad`) within a Google Colab environment.
+It shows how to:

+- Load a single-cell dataset using Scanpy
+- Configure the OpenAI API via Colab secrets
+- Define the analysis task and available tools
+- Run the multi-step pipeline using `run_cellagent_task`
+- Print the selected code and justification for each analysis step

+This script is intended as a simple entry point for users to test and extend the pipeline on their own data.